department-of-veterans-affairs/vets-api-clients/README.md

 - The [Veteran Confirmation](https://developer.va.gov/explore/verification/docs/veteran_confirmation) endpoint allows third-parties to request confirmation from the VA of an individual's Veteran status after receiving authorization to do so using an Open ID Connect flow.

-\* APIs marked with an asterisk are currently for internal VA use only.

 ## Requesting Access
-If you have any questions after consulting the [API documentation](https://developer.va.gov/explore) and [applying](https://developer.va.gov/apply) for a developer key or OAuth credentials, please email api@va.gov for assistance.
+If you have any questions, please email api@va.gov for assistance.
 You will receive a human reply within 24 hours.